Xilinx/Vitis_Model_Composer/Designs/FFT2D/README_HLS.md

 Two 1D FFTs are implemented on AI Engiens and a transpose operation is implemented on the programmable logic using the HLS Kernel block.

 ## Knowledge nuggets
-:bulb: You can seamlessly connect AI Engine blocks to HLS kernel blocks or HDL blocks and run co-simulation in Vitis Model Composer.
+:bulb: You can seamlessly connect AI Engine blocks to HLS kernel blocks.

+:bulb: _AIE to HLS_ blocks may be needed for connectivity if there is a need to change the data type.

 <p align="center">
 <img src="images/fft_2d_AIE_HLS_screen_shot.png">